mzazon/awesome-cloud-projects/aws/iot-ota-updates/iot-ota-updates.md

 1. **Create IoT Device Policy for Fleet Access**:

    IoT policies define the permissions that devices have to interact with AWS IoT services, including publishing telemetry data, subscribing to job notifications, and downloading firmware updates.
-A well-designed policy follows the principle of least privilege while enabling essential fleet management operations.
+A well-designed policy follows the principle of least privilege while enabling essential fleet management operations for secure over-the-air updates.

    ```bash
    # Create IoT policy document with fleet management permissions